ytakefuji/openai/README.md

 12. Find 6-letter lowercase words without "aeiou" and 5-letters lowercase words without "aeiou".
 A word should not contain a repeated letter.

 13. Use the following datasets on the global temperature and CO2.
 Calculate the correlation and discuss the global warming with human-induced CO2.
+Don't be preconceived in research

 https://data.giss.nasa.gov/gistemp/graphs/graph_data/Global_Mean_Estimates_based_on_Land_and_Ocean_Data/graph.txt